-Art theory, research and experimentation all play a prominent role in your study programme
+Art theory, research, and experimentation all play a prominent role in your study program

 Art exists within a network of cross-references: the artist reflects upon the world at large.
-Within the Fine Art study programme, you will be learning to define and redefine what art is – or can be – in relation to society.
-You will be developing your artistic talent through a versatile training in all aspects of the profession: applied artistic research, concept development, ‘making’ skills, communication and presentation of your work, as well as entrepreneurial skills specifically relevant to the domain of the arts.
+Within the Fine Art study program, you will be learning to define and redefine what art is – or can be – in relation to society.
+You will be developing your artistic talent through versatile training in all aspects of the profession: applied artistic research, concept development, ‘making’ skills, communication, and presentation of your work, as well as entrepreneurial skills specifically relevant to the domain of the arts.
 This way you will become a creating pioneer, working on your own self-directed visual research projects.

 You will delve into art theory and history in connection with current discourses within the arts, research of the artistic practice, learning and experimenting with various ‘making = thinking’ skills, writing as a (visual) medium, developing and presenting your ideas, collaborating with fellow art and design students.

-After graduating you will be qualified for working through social, commercial or autonomous contemporary art platforms; become a maker and/or mediator in the arts; a curator or a cultural organiser; a social researcher using artistic means and methods; or a master-level student in fine art, media technology, cultural management or artistic research.
+After graduating you will be qualified for working through social, commercial, or autonomous contemporary art platforms; become a maker and/or mediator in the arts; a curator or a cultural organizer; a social researcher using artistic means and methods; or a master-level student in fine art, media technology, cultural management or artistic research.

 Your personal artistic plan

-You will be developing your artistic talent through a versatile training in all aspects of the profession: applied artistic research, concept development, technical skills, as well as communication, presentation and entrepreneurial skills specifically relevant to the domain of the arts.
-Art theory, research and experimentation all play a prominent role in your study programme.
+You will be developing your artistic talent through versatile training in all aspects of the profession: applied artistic research, concept development, technical skills, as well as communication, presentation, and entrepreneurial skills specifically relevant to the domain of the arts.
+Art theory, research, and experimentation all play a prominent role in your study program.